 God is truly a God of mercy and love, but He is also a God of wrath.
 Those who reject God’s salvation through grace will one day experience His great wrath.
 “He that believeth on the Son hath everlasting life: and he that believeth not the Son shall not see life; but the wrath of God abideth on him” (John 3:36).

-As God's children, we know His loving correction and chastisement but we will never face His horrible wrath.
-Thank God for His great love that sent Jesus to die for sinners on the cruel cross of Calvary.
-Were it not for His mercy and forgiveness, we would one day experience His wrath.
+As God’s children, we know His loving correction and chastisement but we will never face His horrible wrath.
+Thank God for His great love that sent Jesus to die for sinners on the cross of Calvary.
+Were it not for His forgiveness, we would one day experience His wrath.
 Like John the Baptist, we are to warn others to flee from the wrath to come.

 Wit and Wisdom – The sinner’s prayer avoids the wrath of God and places us into the family of God.